maalwan/serlora/README.md

    make
    ```

-This will compile the source code and generate the necessary binaries.
+This will compile the source code and generate the necessary binaries (ensure that you have correctly installed libsodium before).

 ## Usage (for macos)